kiquetal/studyOcp/THREADS/README.md

 #The go' ol blocking stuff
 ===

+Methods Object

+public final wait() throws IE
+public final finalize() throws IE public String toString() public final void notifyAll()   =
+                                >>>>   IllegalMonitorException 	if the current thread is not the owner of this object monitor.

+                                >>>     A thread becomes the owner when:

+                                        *  Executing a synchronized instance method of that object.

+                                        *  By executing the body of a synchronized statement that synchronize on object.

+					*  For objects of type Class, by executing a synchronized static method of the class. public final void notify()      =

 + **Item 1**:

   * Create and use the Thread class and the Runtime interface.